FirebaseExtended/firebase-framework-tools/README.md

 When you're ready to share your changes with the world, deploy your app to your live site:

 1. Run `firebase deploy` from the terminal.
-This will build your application, detirmine if a backend is needed, and if so build and deploy a Cloud Function for you.
+This will build your application, determine if a backend is needed, and if so build and deploy a Cloud Function for you.
 3. Check your website on: `SITE_ID.web.app` or `PROJECT_ID.web.app` (or your custom domain, if you set one up)

 ## Configuring your backend